mintel/docker-es-snapshot/README.md

 * `SNAPSHOT_RETENTION`: the number of past snapshots you want to keep (any previous snapshots will be deleted)

 ## TODO
-* Make more flexible, i.e. add support for non-bucket-based snapshots
+* Add support for non-bucket-based snapshots
 * Maybe make some values optional, with sensible defaults?
 * Support bucket name in environment rather than forcing the use of a file